Zoheb0707/DataVizProject/team057/README.md

 # Package Description

-This package contains csv datasets for flood, fire, and earthquake risks at the zipcode level.
-These datasets are combined together by grouping them together over the zip code to create a single csv containing all disaster data.
+This package contains Team 57's project - a tool to visualize the risk of different types of natural disasters across the US, as well as provide information on what mitigation actions are being taken for regions with similar risk profiles.
+It contains csv datasets for flood, fire, and earthquake risks at the zipcode level (earthquake risk had to be resolved from coordinates to zipcodes using earthquake_lat_lon_to_zip.sql).
+These datasets are combined together by zip code to create a single csv containing all disaster risks.
 The disaster risk datasets are grouped in clusters based on similar zipcodes.
 It also contains a dataset for disaster mitigation actions and results for each zipcode.

-The risk_clustering_v2.py file is responsible for clustering the zip codes based on disaster data similarity.
+The risk_clustering_v2.py file is responsible for merging the different risk models and clustering the zip codes based on disaster risk characteristics.

 The mitigation_analysis.ipynb jupyter notebook is responsible for cleaning the disaster and mitigation datasets, grouping them over zipcodes and then creating the following visualization files:
 1. flood_earthquake_wildfire_data_clustered.csv: contains risk data for each zip code